 Another reason why you need to maintain hygiene standards in restaurants is that restaurants with bad hygiene are very much likely to fail because no matter how much you plan to hide it, the news about poor hygiene can easily get out and earn you bad publicity and ultimately you might end up losing out on your customers.

 Unhygienic food preparation can create an unhealthy environment and can upset your valuable customers.
-If your customers develop an impression about your restaurant that it isn’t clean and hygienic, it is really difficult to change their perception.
+If your customers develop an impression about your restaurant that it isn’t clean and hygienic, it would be difficult to change their perception.
 Proper hygiene in the restaurant would help you gain trust from customers.
 Dirty and disorganized things can bring the positive energy of your restaurant down.
 Ensure that the restrooms of your restaurants are in a well-maintained condition.
 They can prove to be a great indicator of how clean the rest of your restaurant is.